cedeo/wimtvpro-wordpress/README.txt

 * Minor fixes
 = 4.3 =
 * Bugfix for live events scheduling at wrong times when OS of client PC was English locale.
 Skin and custom logo.
 Double click.
 Playlist Width and Height.
+= 4.3.1 =
+* Bugfix for American OS.
+Playlist on mobile.

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.